 A terrible accident happened over the weekend resulting in critical injuries to a toddler at a popular theme park.

-Theme Parks are places where families go to unwind, experience fun attractions, and escape the stresses of the outside world.
+Theme parks are places where families go to unwind, experience fun attractions, and escape the stresses of the outside world.
 There are rides and attractions that are for everyone, whether that be a little toddler, a full-grown adult, or anything in between.

-Inside the Magic recently reported that a two-year-old was struck by a train at the amusement park Land of Make Believe in Hope Township, New Jersey.
+According to reports from ABC 7, a two-year-old was struck by a train at the amusement park Land of Make Believe in Hope Township, New Jersey.